We’ve recently moved from south Florida to the Washington, DC area.

 She is also eligible for Section 8 which rhymes with WAIT!!!

-The program would help far more if it was coordinated with the other benefits our disabled seniors would qualify for.
+The program would help far more if it were coordinated along … with the other benefits our disabled seniors would qualify for.

 I do not usually respond to posts that do not leave an email address.
 Today I am making an exception.